Anti-Italian sentiment: Italian-American organizations

+Columbus Day

+Decisions by states and municipalities across the United States to change Columbus Day to Indigenous People's Day have been claimed by some commentators to be an attack on Italian Americans and their history, including anti-Italian discrimination.
+In California, the Italian Cultural Society of Sacramento proclaimed that, "Indigenous Peoples Day is viewed by Italian Americans and other Americans as anti-Columbus Day."
+Other Italian-American groups, such as Italian Americans for Indigenous People's Day, have welcomed the change and asserted that it is not anti-Italian.

 In the United Kingdom

 An early manifestation of anti-Italianism in Britain was in 1820, at the time when King George IV sought to dissolve his marriage to Caroline of Brunswick.
 A sensational proceeding, the Pains and Penalties Bill 1820, was held at the House of Lords in an effort to prove Caroline's adultery; since she had been living in Italy, many prosecution witnesses were from among her servants.
 The prosecution's reliance on Italian witnesses of low repute led to anti-Italian sentiment in Britain.
 The witnesses had to be protected from angry mobs, and were depicted in popular prints and pamphlets as venal, corrupt and criminal.
 Street-sellers sold prints alleging that the Italians had accepted bribes to commit perjury.

 Anti-Italianism broke out again, in a more sustained way, a century later.
 After Benito Mussolini's alliance with Nazi Germany in the late 1930s, there was a growing hostility towards Italy in the United Kingdom.
 The British media ridiculed the Italian capacity to fight in a war, pointing to the poor state of the Italian military during its imperialistic phase.
 A comic strip, which began running in 1938 in the British comic The Beano, was entitled "Musso the Wop".
 The strip featured Mussolini as an arrogant buffoon.

 Wigs on the Green was a novel by Nancy Mitford first published in 1935.
 It was a merciless satire of British fascism and the Italians living in the United Kingdom who supported it.
 The book is notable for lampooning the political enthusiasms of Mitford's sister Diana Mosley, and her links with some Italians in Great Britain who promoted the British Union of Fascists of Oswald Mosley.
-Furthermore, the announcement of Benito Mussolini's decision to side with Adolf Hitler's Germany in spring 1940 caused an immediate response.
+Furthermore, the announcement of Benito Mussolini's decision to side with Adolf Hitler's Germany in the spring of 1940 caused an immediate response.
 By order of Parliament, all enemy aliens were to be interned, although there were few active Italian fascists.
 This anti-Italian feeling led to a night of nationwide riots against the Italian communities in June 1940.
 The Italians were now seen as a national security threat linked to the feared British Fascism movement, and Winston Churchill gave instructions to "collar the lot!".
 Thousands of Italian men between the ages of 17 and 60 were arrested after his speech.